214 – Transitional Duty

-C. Employees on transitional duty will not be permitted to work law enforcement related extra employment, including but not limited to, apartment security.
+C. Employees on transitional duty will not be permitted to work law enforcement-related extra employment, including but not limited to apartment security.

 The employee must submit a Transitional Duty Request to the Human Resources Division (HR) accompanied by their medical provider’s temporary release with restrictions.
 HR will:

 1. Assist in the implementation of establishing temporary transitional duty assignments with specific unit/bureau commanders.